NYUAppSec/appsec_hw2/HW2_Instructions.md

 Part 1 is worth 65 points:

-* 25 points for your attack cases
+* 20 points for your attack cases (5 points for each attack)
-* 15 points for all fixes
+* 20 points for all fixes (5 points for each fix)
 * 10 points for the bug writeup
 * 10 points for GitHub Actions testing
-* 05 points for signed git commits.
+* 05 points for signed git commits

 Part 2 is worth 35 points:

 * 15 points for encrypted database models
 * 15 points for proper key management
-* 05 points for your writeup.
+* 05 points for your writeup

 ## What to Submit